elenacuoco/p4TSA/README.md

 p4TSA is a minimal package containing ad hoc function to work with time series.
 It includes
  * Whitening in time domain
+ * Double Whitening (equivalent to dividing by Power Spectral density) in time domain
  * Wavelet decomposition
  * Wavelet Detection Filter